 KRKA NATIONAL PARK

 In between our destinations of Zadar and Split, we took a side step to the Krka National Park; a nature reserve filled with hiking trails, riverboat ferries, ancient monasteries, and castle ruins – some of which are featured in Game of Thrones!
-Krka is most famous for it series of 7 waterfalls, and mini cascades.
-The National Park is nestled in southern Croatia along the Krka River; eventually leading you to bay front town of Sibenik and again back out into open waters.
+Krka is most famous for its series of 7 waterfalls and mini cascades.
+The National Park is nestled in southern Croatia along the Krka River; eventually leading you to the bay front town of Sibenik and again back out into open waters.

 The best part, you can swim in the river!
 It’s such a surreal feeling and such a peaceful way to really enjoy nature.
-Around the swimming hole there are refreshments stands where you can buy something yummy to eat (such as Nutella crepes) or something refreshing to drink.
-We stayed there for hours like no time had passed at all!
+Around the swimming hole, there are refreshments stands where you can buy something yummy to eat (such as Nutella crepes) or something refreshing to drink.
+We stayed there for hours and it felt like no time had passed at all!

 From there you can take a ferry to the small inlet bay of Skradin, where there are plenty of small resto bars and restaurants for a proper meal.
 There are plenty of quaint guest houses for travelers passing through if you plan on staying more than one day in the park!

 If you are passing through or can’t afford to spend the night; one day is plenty of time to see everything and fully appreciate its beauty.
 Here’s a brief list of bus journey times from various places in Croatia to the Plitvice Lakes to give you an idea of how long it will take you to get there:

 • From Zagreb: 2 hours 20 minutes